 Make the sauce:

-- Add 3 Tablespoons of olive oil to a skillet over medium-high heat.
+Add 3 Tablespoons of olive oil to a skillet over medium-high heat.
 Add the chopped onions and poblano pepper, season with salt and pepper, and sauté for 2-3 minutes.
 To the skillet, add the minced garlic and sauté for an additional 2 minutes.
-Add the chopped tomatoes, sugar and a pinch of red chili flakes (optional) and mix to combine.
+Add the chopped tomatoes, sugar, salt and pepper, and mix to combine.
 Reduce to medium-low and simmer for about 45 minutes to 1 hour and a half (this time will vary depending on how many tomatoes you use), or until reduced in size.
-Add in the chopped basil and cook for an additional 5 minutes.
+Add in the chopped basil and red chili flakes (optional) and cook for an additional 5 minutes.

 - Use the sauce as is (chunky) or add to a blender to make a smooth sauce.